4Catalyzer/found/README.md

 These behave similarly to their counterparts above, except that the options object for `createInitialBrowserRouter` requires a `render` method, and ignores the `renderPending`, `renderReady`, and `renderError` properties.
 Additionally, these functions take the initial `matchContext` and `resolveElements` if relevant as properties on the options object, rather than as props.

+#### Server-side rendering with custom Redux store

 Found exposes lower-level functionality for doing server-side rendering for use with your own Redux store, as with `createConnectedRouter` above.
-On both the server, use `getStoreRenderArgs` to get a promise for the arguments to your `render` function, then wrap the rendered elements with a `<RouterProvider>`.
+On the server, use `getStoreRenderArgs` to get a promise for the arguments to your `render` function, then wrap the rendered elements with a `<RouterProvider>`.

 ```js
 import { getStoreRenderArgs, RedirectException } from 'found';